jontkane/Lapis/readme.md

 # Building Lapis

 Lapis is dependent on a number of packages.
 The ones that are more difficult to find automatically with cmake are embedded into this repository; the others will have to be acquired separately.
-While any configuration that gets the cmake find_package() calls to succeed should work, it has only been tested with vcpkg.
-The following vcpkg call should get all the libraries you need on windows:
+Development of Lapis is occuring on windows using vcpkg as a package manager; contributions to make the build process more streamlined with other systems are welcome.
+To install Lapis' dependencies in vcpkg on windows, run:

-vcpkg install --triplet=x64-windows boost gdal proj libgeotiff xtl gtest glfw3
+vcpkg install --triplet=x64-windows boost gdal proj libgeotiff xtl gtest glfw3 libharu

-Lapis is dependent on having the files proj.db and proj.ini, from the PROJ package, in the same directory as the executable. copyprojandcmake.bat.example contains an example script for combining the process of running cmake and getting those files where they need to be in windows batch format.
+Lapis is dependent on having the files proj.db and proj.ini, from the PROJ package, in the same directory as the executable. copyprojandcmake.bat.example contains an example script for combining the process of running cmake with the correct parameters and getting those files where they need to be in windows batch format.

 No compiled binaries are provided at this point.